mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 ## Bringing it all together

 Now that we have all the pieces in place, we can optimize the policy to maximize the probability of the puck reaching the target.
-Below is a live example of how the policy parameters are optimized over time.
-The plot shows the average reward of the puck over 10 trajectories.
-The puck's policy parameters are initialized with a bad policy, and then optimized using the policy gradient method.
+Below is a live example of this optimization process occurring.
+The plot shows the average reward of the puck over the last 10 trajectories.
+The puck's policy parameters are initialized with a bad policy, and then optimized using the policy gradient method and the setup described above.

 If you'd like to study this example in isolation, please take a look at this [CodePen](https://codepen.io/mrpossoms/pen/qEBOENm) for a complete working sample!